nguyenvukhang/kitty2/docs/underlines.rst

 Colored and styled underlines
 ================================

-|kitty| supports colored and styled (wavy) underlines.
+|alatty| supports colored and styled (wavy) underlines.
 This is of particular use
 in terminal based text editors such as :program:`vim` and :program:`emacs` to display red, wavy underlines under mis-spelled words and/or syntax errors.
 This is done by re-purposing some SGR escape codes that are not used in modern